-The Group has a unitary Board of 13 directors, of whom seven are independent non-executive directors, four are non-executive directors and two are executive directors.
-There is also one alternate non-executive director.
-One independent non-executive director, Dr PM Moumakwa and the alternate non-executive director, Mr PJ Neethling were appointed to the Board during the year.
-The Chairman of the Board,Mr JJ Durand, is not independent but, given his role as Chief Executive Officer (CEO) of Remgro Limited (which owns a majority share in RCL FOODS), the Board deemed this appointment appropriate and key to achieving the business objectives of RCL FOODS.
-The roles of Chairman and CEO are separate, and a clear division of responsibility exists between the two.
+The Group has a unitary Board of 12 directors, of whom seven are independent non-executive directors, three are non-executive directors and two are executive directors.
+Mr PJ Neethling is an alternate non-executive director to Mr JJ Durand.
+The Chairperson of the Board, Mr JJ Durand, is not independent given his role as Chief Executive Officer (CEO) of Remgro Limited (which owns a majority share in RCL FOODS), but the Board deemed this appointment appropriate and key to achieving the business objectives of RCL FOODS.
+The roles of Chairperson and CEO are separate, and a clear division of responsibility exists between the two.